jessimic/tech-portfolio/docs/pubpres.md

 ## Presentations

+- Invited Plenary at Pheno2025 Symposium (University of Pittsburgh), May 2025
 - Talk and poster at APS Global Summit (Anahiem, CA), March 2025.
 - Seminar at University of Wisconsin-Madison Physics Department, Febrauary 2025.
 - Colloquium at Notre Dame University Physics Department, Febrauary 2025.